 The final step is my favorite step!
 On Friday, I allow myself the opportunity to hear every one of my students read!
 This is where I record my data for fluency during the week.
 Of course, my students have been recording for theirselves, but I truly want a score that I know is accurate.
 The reason why my students track their data is so they stay motivated and they can see their progress!
 I track their data so I know where they need to improve, and I can have that one-on-one time each week.

 Committing to daily fluency exercises truly was a game-changer for me.
-My students were naturally motivated to increase their fluency scores, and the pressure for me to motivate them was alleviated.
+My students were naturally motivated to increase their reading fluency scores, and the pressure for me to motivate them was alleviated.
 I had parents coming in to ask if they could have more passages for their students because they were so excited to come home and show them how much they improved.

 This, my friend, is what teaching is all about!
 I hope you enjoyed this blog post!
 If you would like the sheets I use to help my students to set goals, you can find them in my Teachers Pay Teachers Store.